ajkroeg/LoanSharks/README.md

 ```
 "Settings": 	{
-		"LoanInterestMultiplier": 10000,   //Monthly interest cost per loan item
+		"LoanInterestMultiplier": 100000,   				//Monthly interest cost per loan item
-		"LoanPaybackFee": 10000            //Additional funds subtracted when "selling loan."
+		"LoanPaybackFee": 100000           				//Additional funds subtracted when "selling loan.
+		"LoanItemDefTypeAndID": "Item.UpgradeDef.Gear_Loan_Million"	//name of loan item
 		},
 ```

-In above example, a player with 5 loans would lose ¢50000/month.
-On repaying a loan, the player would lose the value of the loan +¢10000.
+Using the above settings, a player with 5 loans would lose ¢500000/month.
+On repaying a single loan, the player would lose the value of the loan +¢100000.

+The `Gear_Loan_Million` item in the Release folder requires MechEngineer, and is not intended to work for users out of the box.
+Users will need to edit stores to get their own loan items to appear and be purchasable.

+Thanks to FrostRaptor (https://github.com/IceRaptor) for the re-use of their code that allows interest payments to be displayed in the finances screen.